monatemedia/dealership/README.md

 ```

 **🧪 Automatic Staging Deployment:**
+- GitHub Actions detects the push to `release/*`
+- **Critical Step:** The `dealership-init` service runs migrations and mandatory seeders, then exits.
+- The main application services (`dealership-web`, `dealership-queue`) are started.
+- Health checks are performed after the web server has fully booted.
-- GitHub Actions builds Docker image tagged as `:staging` and `:v1.0.0`
+- Docker image tagged as `:staging` and `:v1.0.0` is deployed.
-- Image is deployed to staging server automatically
 - Adminer is available for database access
 - Server's `.env` is updated with `IMAGE_TAG=v1.0.0`